 Insoles are often removable and can be replaced to improve comfort and fit.
 Take a look at a range of different insoles in our footwear accessories.

-The midsole is a layer of material between the inner soles and outsoles.
-It provides support and is important for shock absorption and, along with the outsole, protects the wearer from sharp objects under foot.
+The midsole is a layer of material between the insole and outsole.
+It provides support and is important for shock absorption, whilst also protecting the wearer from sharp objects under foot with the addition of the outsole.
+Midsoles tend to be made from phylon or EVA.

-The tongue should be thick enough to protect the top of the foot from the pressure of the laces.
-Padded tongue and ankles provide comfort and support as well as providing impact cushioning for tackling tough terrains.
+The tongue is on the upper and it is important that it is padded enough to protect the top of the foot from the pressure of the laces.
+Padding on the tongue and collar around the ankle provides comfort and support as well as providing impact cushioning for tackling tough terrains.

 There are generally two types of cut for a walking boot- mid and high.
 There is no such thing as a low cut walking boot, this would be a walking shoe.